-When I wake up in the morning light
+When I wake up in the morning light,

-I pull on my jeans and I feel all right
+I pull on my jeans and I feel all right.

-I pull my blue jeans on, I pull my old blue jeans on
+I pull my blue jeans on, I pull my old blue jeans on.

-I loved the song back then.
 Even though talking about old blue jeans seems like a tautology like saying a black raven or a white swan.
 Jeans are blue and best when old.

 Today, jeans are a wardrobe staple worldwide.
 They are an essential in Business Casual Style, for Casual Friday and the weekend.
 The thermo-physio properties are why denim so comfortable.

 Sulfur dyes are non-soluble in water.
-At temperatures around 80o and alkali pH-values, the dye particles disintegrate when a reducing agent (e.g. sodium sulfide, sodium hydrosulfide) is in the solution.
+At temperatures around 80oC, and alkali pH-values, the dye particles disintegrate when a reducing agent (e.g., sodium sulfide, sodium hydrosulfide) is in the solution.
 Under these conditions, the dye particles become soluble in water and can be absorbed by the fabric.
 Salt facilitates the absorption.
 After removing the fabric from the dye solution, the dye oxidizes in air.
-This oxidation makes the color insoluble in water.
-Hydrogen peroxide or sodium bromate also can be used for oxidation in mildly acidic solutions.
+This oxidation makes the color insoluble in water when washing the garment.
+Hydrogen peroxide or sodium bromate are alternatives to create the oxidation in mildly acidic solutions.